Cookie Information

 This event is free and open to the public but registration is mandatory.

-AI, digitalisation and innovation,EU institutions and policy making
+AI, digitalisation and innovation,EU institutions and policymaking

 This hybrid event is free and open to the public but registration is mandatory.
 Once registered, you will receive instructions on how to join this event virtually.